Skip to main content

 prerequisites

 1. Navigate to Semgrep AppSec Platform, and sign up by clicking on Sign in with GitHub or Sign in with GitLab.
-Follow the on-screen prompts to grant Semgrep the needed permissions and proceed.
+Follow the on-screen prompts to grant Semgrep the necessary permissions and proceed.

 2. Provide the Organization display name you'd like to use, then click Create new organization.